husnahadi/opsclarity/README.md

 	-t, --time [time]			restricts backup to everything after [time] -f, --restorefile [file]	backups from particular file into a riak instance -n, --restorenode			changes default of writing backupts to json file, to writing to another riak instance (default is local riak instance)
-	-d, --delete				if option is set with -A option, deletes every bucket (only use if sure you want to delete). -n and -d must not be set in same command.
+	-d, --delete				if option is set with -A option, deletes every bucket (only use if sure you want to delete). -n and -d must not be set in same command

-Example Use:
+**Example Use:**

 To backup all data from staging server to a file called staging-riak-backup-TODAYS_DATE.json: python riak-backup.py -A -s staging